LuanSFMarques/Death2Death/READMEPort.md

 # Death2Death to VISUALG

 Hi user!
 This is a small guide to a game made entirely by me in a program called "Visualg".
-This is a Pseudocode of the Portuguese language, with scarce tools and used only for basic education.
-My intention with this project was to take my creativity and my ability in the program to a testing test!
+This is a Portuguese pseudocode, with scarce tools and used only for basic education.
+My intention with this project was to take my creativity and my ability to produce something minimally large with an extremely basic and "weird" tool!

 First, I ask you to read the game guide for Ruby, as that is a complete game guide.
 Here I will just list the version differences.